xitop/edzed/docs/blocks.rst

 .. class:: Const(value: Any)

-  A pseudo-block with a constant value on its output. ``Const`` objects are not registered as members of the circuit and are not derived from the :class:`Block` base class.
+  A pseudo-block with a constant *value* on its output. ``Const`` objects are not registered as members of the circuit and are not derived from the :class:`Block` base class.

+  .. attribute:: name
+    :type: str

+    The automatically generated block's name.

+  .. attribute:: output

+    Block's constant output value, a read-only property.

 Combinational blocks